-- Handle: The handle is spun around to retrieve the line back onto the spool.
+- Handle: The handle is spun around to retrieve the line onto the spool.

-- Bail: The bail is used to stop the line coming out of the spool when you have a fish hooked.
+- Bail: The bail is used to stop the line coming out of the spool when a fish is hooked.

 - Reel Foot: The reel foot connects the rod to reel.